 Your doctor may also recommend trying an elemental diet.
 This diet replaces food and drinks with certain liquid formulas for a specified amount of time.
-In one small-scale study, 80 percent of participants with SIBO had a normal breath test result after following an elemental diet for 15 days.
-The researchers concluded that an elemental diet may be highly effective at managing this condition.
 More research is needed, however.
 Work with your doctor before starting this diet, and follow their instructions.

 Can probiotics be used to treat SIBO?